LemoneJamTart/engineeredcompatibility/CONTRIBUTING.md

  6. Submit the issue

 ## Did you find a missing compat for a mod Engineered Compatibility adds compat for?
 That's great!
-Please first check the below list of features that cannot be implemented at the moment, and then treat it as a bug as above.
+Please first check the below list of features that cannot be implemented, and then treat it as a bug as above.

 **List of features whose compat cannot/will not be added:**
  - Aether and Deep Aether berries in the Cloche: